uber/react-view/README.md

 ```

 - `isPopup` - Should the component be displayed as a pop-up instead of being inlined.
-- `className` - The class name passed to the root wrapper of Editor.
+- `className` - The class name passed to the root wrapper of Error.

 ### Other React View Exports